bbauska/zombiePolitics/README.md

 democracy.
-The current crisis has systemic and ideological origins, and both must be addressed through a new political language in which ethical imagination cou­ ples with a sense of educated hope and the need for collective agents willing to build alternative public spheres and viable critical social movements.
+The current crisis has systemic and ideological origins, and both must be addressed through a new political language in which ethical imagination cou­ ples with a sense of educated hope and the need for collective agents willing to build alternative public spheres and viable critical social movements.</p>

-We currently live in a society controlled by political and economic zombies.
+<p>We currently live in a society controlled by political and economic zombies.
 Under such circumstances, the coupling of cynicism and multiple forms of illiter­ acy undermines the possibility of critical thought, agency, and action.
 Public val­ ues or the public good, when they are invoked, are often couched in a nostalgic